berk/tr8n/README.md

 This repository is now deprecated and will be permanently removed in the near future.

-THE PROJECT IS NOW UNDER A FULL TIME DEVELOPMENT!
+THE PROJECT IS NOW UNDER FULL TIME DEVELOPMENT!

 If you would like to follow the project's progress, please follow the repository above.